Treatments & Rates

 Cancellation Policy

-24 hours notice required for cancellations or you may billed the fee of $50 for any missed appointments.
-Your appointment time is reserved just for you.
+24 hours notice required for cancellations or you will billed the fee of $50 for any missed appointments.
+Your appointment time is reserved just for you!
 Thank you for respecting my time.

 Frequently Asked Questions